Lakshmi2107/ExpressMongo_CRUD/README.md

 # ExpressMongo_CRUD
 This is a simple CRUD application using Expressjs and mongodb.

-It performs CRUD operations on the person details like name,Job description and id.
+It performs CRUD operations on the person details like name,Job description and Id.

 Run: